Quantum Thermodynamics of Open Quantum Systems: Nature of Thermal Fluctuations: Preliminaries

 \subsubsection{Quantum Fisher Information}

 Quantum Fisher Information (QFI) is a crucial concept in quantum metrology and information theory, representing the sensitivity of a quantum state to changes in a parameter.
-It is a fundamental tool for determining the ultimate precision limits in parameter estimation tasks, such as those encountered in quantum thermometry.
-Mathematically, QFI is defined through the symmetric logarithmic derivative (SLD), \(\Lambda_\theta\) where \(\rho(\theta)\) is the density matrix of the quantum state dependent on the parameter \(\theta\).
+It is a fundamental tool for determining the ultimate precision limits in parameter estimation tasks, such as those encountered in quantum thermometry~\cite{paris2009quantum,wu2018local, chapeau2015optimized}.
 This quantity is pivotal as it establishes the quantum Cramér-Rao bound (QCRB), expressed as